uom-resquant/modelling_book/docs/08-regression_new.md

 So, to reiterate, for a single binary predictor, the coefficient is nothing else than the difference between the mean of the two levels in your factor variable, between the averages in your two groups.

 With categorical variables encoded as **factors** you always have a situation like this: a reference category and then as many additional coefficients as there are additional levels in your categorical variable.
 Each of these additional categories is input into the model as **"dummy" variables**.
 Here our categorical variable has two levels, thus we have only one dummy variable.
 There will always be one fewer dummy variable than the number of levels.
-The level with no dummy variable, females in this example, is known as the **reference category** or the **baseline**.
+The level with no dummy variable, “No” (largest50No) in this example, is known as the **reference category** or the **baseline**.

 It turns out then that the regression table is printing out for us a t test of statistical significance for every input in the model.
 If we look at the table above this t value is 5.55 and the p value associated with it is near 0.
 This is indeed considerably lower than the conventional significance level of 0.05.
 So we could conclude that the probability of obtaining this value if the null hypothesis is true is very low.
 However, the observed r squared is also kind of poor.
 Read [this](http://blog.minitab.com/blog/adventures-in-statistics/how-to-interpret-a-regression-model-with-low-r-squared-and-low-p-values) to understand a bit more this phenomenon of low p, but also low r-squared.